B16f00t/whapa/README.md

 WHAPA
 ====
 whapa.py is an android whatsapp database parser which automates the process and presents the data handled by the Sqlite database in a way that is comprehensible to the analyst.
-The software is divided into four modes:
+The software is divided into three modes:
 * **Message Mode**   : Analyzes all messages in the database, applying different filters.
 It extracts thumbnails when they're availables.
 		       "./Media" is the directory where thumbnails are being written.
 The rows are sorted by timestamp not by id.
 * **Decryption Mode**: Decryptes the crypto12 databases as long as it has the key.
-* **Info Mode**      : Displays different information about statuses, broadcasts list and groups.
 * **Extract Mode**   : Extracts all thumbnails from the database

 If you copy the "wa.db" database into the same directory as the script, the phone number will be displayed along with the name.